apollographql/apollo-server/docs/source/deployment/now.md

 ### Manual GitHub deployment

-If a GraphQL server project is publically available on GitHub, Now provides the ability to deploy straight from GitHub by calling the `now` command with the user/organization name and repository name in the format `user/repository-name`.
+If a GraphQL server project is publically available on GitHub, [Now](https://zeit.co/now) provides the ability to deploy straight from GitHub by calling the `now` command with the user/organization name and repository name in the format `user/repository-name`.

-For example, to deploy [Apollo](https://github.com/apollographql)'s [graphql-server-example](https://github.com/apollographql/graphql-server-example), the command would be:
+For example, to deploy Apollo's [graphql-server-example](https://github.com/apollographql/graphql-server-example), the command would be:

 ```sh
 $ now apollographql/graphql-server-example
 ```

-The `now` command deploys right away and attempts to start the server This specific example would fail though, due to missing environment variables.
-There's more info on that in the [next section](#env-variables).
+The `now` command deploys right away and attempts to start the server.
+This specific example would fail though, due to missing environment variables.
+They can be added by following the [section](#env-variables) on environment variables.

 <h3 id="automatic-github-deploys">Automatic GitHub deployment</h3>

-Now supports automatic deployments from GitHub on pull requests.
+[Now](https://zeit.co/now) supports automatic deployment from GitHub on pull requests.

-To set up automatic deplotments, visit [https://zeit.co/github](https://zeit.co/github) and click on the "Setup Now" button.
+To set up automatic deployment, visit [https://zeit.co/github](https://zeit.co/github) and click on the "Setup Now" button.

-After signing in with GitHub, a GitHub app can be added to any account or organization.
-Once installed, it's possible to choose which Repositories that Now will run on, and will create new deployments on Pull Requests.
+After signing in with GitHub, the [Now](https://zeit.co/now) GitHub app can be added to any account or organization.
+Once installed, it's possible to choose which Repositories that [Now](https://zeit.co/now) will run on, and will create new deployments on Pull Requests.

 ![now permissions setup](../images/deployment/zeit/now-github-permissions.png)